abdulrahman-1212/L3GD20-Gyroscope-Modelling-and-Signal-Analysis/README.md

 * and spectral noise characteristics.

 The resulting framework provides a strong basis for advanced navigation, estimation, and machine learning applications involving inertial sensors.

+# References
+Used this as a base: https://www.youtube.com/watch?v=P1OEoA70YJo then added bias instability and misalignment.